What is the Office of Professional Standards?

 - MISCONDUCT NOT BASED ON COMPLAINT: meaning the investigation uncovered improper job performance apart from your complaint.

-- EXCEPTIONALLY CLEARED: meaning the complaint/reportee failed to cooperate with the investigation or did not provide information that was sustain an investigation.
+- EXCEPTIONALLY CLEARED: meaning the complainant/reportee failed to cooperate with the investigation or did not provide information that would sustain an investigation.

 Who decides if my complaint is justified?

 The Chief of Public Safety or his designee reviews your complaint.
 If it is a valid criticism of operating policies or procedures, the Chief and his staff will promptly develop and implement changes.
 If your complaint warrants criminal action, they will complete an offense report, which is sent to the Prosecutor’s Office for review.
 When any complaint against an officer is upheld, appropriate discipline will be taken.